ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

         log)
 ```

+The project is now ready to build.

-Now we have setup our project to download Dawn source code, build it and include it in our project.
-The `webgpu.hpp` header file acts like an interface, exposing all WebGPU functions and variables to our main Application.
+The `webgpu.hpp` header file acts like an interface, exposing all WebGPU functions and variables to the main Application.